wonwooo/ModelForToeic/README.md

 #### Type 2 : Vocabulary
 ```
-Question : The appointment will bring a great deal of [ ? ].
+Question : THe appointment will bring a great deal of [ ? ].
     a) prestige
     b) testimony
     c) willpower